 Anonymization

-There are situations where you want to share granular data about your organization's financial metrics without sharing identifiable information about your customers.
-This might be because you are sharing this with potential investors, or you are an investor and do not want the overhead of storing PII (Personally Identifiable Information) and the legal overhead that may come with it.
+- you are an investor tracking your investment's business, and do not want the overhead of storing PII (Personally Identifiable Information) and the legal overhead that may come with it.

 In Anonymize Mode, these fields are treated differently:

-• First two lines of the address are removed.
-City, State and Zip will remain.
+- The first two lines of the address are removed.
+City, State, and Zip will remain.

 Please keep in mind several things.

-Many companies are still identifiable based soley on city and size (or even size of your contract with them).
-For example, a large company in Redmond, Washington is almost certainly Microsoft.
+Many companies are still identifiable based solely on city and size (or even the size of your contract with them).
+For example, a large company in Redmond, Washington, is almost certainly Microsoft.
 There are other data points that may make a person or company effectively identifiable, such as a UK Postcode or 9 Digit US Zip Code

 Further, your billing system may contain data formatted in a non-standard manner, or someone may have put "Attention To: First Last Name" in the wrong field.